Process automation

 Approval routing for a 200-person SaaS

-Procurement requests bounced between three approvers in email, with no audit trail, no SLA, and a heroic ops lead chasing approvals on Slack.
+Procurement requests bounced between three approvers in email.
+No audit trail, no SLA, and an overworked ops lead chasing approvals on Slack.

-We replaced the email chain with an n8n workflow on top of an Airtable approvals table, with role-based routing, automatic reminders after 48 hours, and a single dashboard the CFO actually checks.
-Approval times dropped from a median of 9 days to 1.5 days.
+We replaced the email chain with an n8n workflow on top of an Airtable approvals table.
+Role-based routing, automatic reminders after 48 hours, and a single dashboard the CFO actually checks.
+Median approval times dropped from 9 days to 1.5.

 Frequently asked questions

-Zapier is the fastest to ship and has the widest catalogue of integrations — best when the workflow is short and you'd rather not run infrastructure.
-Make (formerly Integromat) gives you visual branching, error routes, and much cheaper pricing at higher volumes — best for anything with conditional logic. n8n is self-hostable and open source — best when you need full control over your data, want to avoid per-task pricing, or have compliance requirements that rule out third-party platforms.
-We'll recommend whichever is right for your stack and budget; we have no financial relationship with any of them.
+Zapier is the fastest to ship and has the widest catalogue of integrations.
+Best when the workflow is short and you'd rather not run any infrastructure.
+Make (formerly Integromat) gives you visual branching, error routes, and much cheaper pricing at higher volumes.
+Best for anything with conditional logic. n8n is open source and self-hostable.
+Best when you need full control over your data, want to avoid per-task pricing, or have compliance requirements that rule out third-party platforms.
+We'll recommend whichever fits your stack and budget.
+We have no financial relationship with any of them.

 Will this break when our SaaS apps update their APIs?

-Sometimes — APIs do change.
-That's why every workflow we ship includes monitoring, automatic failure alerts, and a documented runbook.
+Sometimes.
+APIs do change.
+Every workflow we ship includes monitoring, automatic failure alerts, and a documented runbook.
 If you're on a retainer, we cover the fix.
-If you're not, you can fix most issues yourself in under 30 minutes using the runbook, or send us a one-off ticket.
+If you're not, you can usually fix common issues yourself in under 30 minutes using the runbook, or send us a one-off ticket.

 Who owns the credentials and accounts?

 You do.
 Always.
-We connect to your Zapier / Make / n8n account using your SaaS credentials.
-When the project ends, we hand back full admin access and remove ours.
+We connect to your Zapier, Make or n8n account using your SaaS credentials.
+When the project ends we hand back full admin access and remove ours.
 No vendor lock-in by accident.

 How do you handle errors and edge cases?

-Every workflow has error handling baked in: retries with exponential backoff for transient failures, dead-letter handling for malformed inputs, idempotency keys on operations that shouldn't run twice, and Slack/email alerts when something needs human attention.
-We also write a one-page "what to do when X breaks" runbook for each workflow.
+Every workflow has error handling baked in: retries with exponential backoff for transient failures, dead-letter handling for malformed inputs, idempotency keys on operations that shouldn't run twice, and Slack or email alerts when something needs human attention.
+We also write a one-page runbook for each workflow.

 Do we need engineering involvement on our side?

-Usually no — that's the whole point.
+Usually no, that's the whole point.
 Most of the tools we use are no-code or low-code.
-Where custom code is needed (an API without an off-the-shelf connector, complex data transformation), we write and host it ourselves.
-Your engineers are looped in for credentials and for the security review, and that's it.
+Where custom code is needed (an API without an off-the-shelf connector, or complex data transformation), we write and host it ourselves.
+Your engineers are looped in for credentials and the security review, and that's it.

 How long does a typical first build take?